monicasuy/monicasuy/README.md

 🔭 I’m currently working on an app that converts a specific time in a place in the world to another place with a different timezone (sort of a timeanddate clone) called Meet Me and an app that sets up play dates for dogs called Tail It (see Pinned below 👇)

-🌱 I’m currently learning React
+🌱 I’m currently learning Java Spring Boot

 😄 Pronouns: she/her